NUbots/NUbots/module/tools/ExtrinsicsCalibration/README.md

 ## Description

 Automatically tunes a single camera's extrinsic offsets (`roll_offset`, `pitch_offset`, `yaw_offset`) so that the offsets no longer have to be hand-tuned after a game.

 The module assumes the robot is placed **static at the centre of the field, looking straight toward the goal**, and that the **field type is known** (lab or RoboCup field) via the `FieldDescription`.
 Because the field dimensions are known, the ground-truth positions of the field landmarks (X, L and T intersections) are known to a high degree of accuracy.

+**Field dimensions MUST be measured first and the necessary values must be updated in FieldDescription.yaml before running this binary.**

 The YOLO network detects the field landmarks and projects them onto the ground plane.
 The module re-projects those detections under candidate extrinsic offsets and minimises the total squared distance between each detection and the landmark it should correspond to.

 ### How it works